-Unfortunately, over the past year, paper prices have been on a steep incline.
-And when you combine this with the current energy crisis, the print industry has found itself in a uniquely challenging situation.
+Paper prices have been on a steep incline.
+And combined with the current energy crisis, the industry has found itself in a uniquely challenging situation.

 If, like us, you're obsessed with the simple beauty and possibilities of printed collateral (just take a look at G.F Smith's paper journal for inspiration) here's what you can do about it...